 When you share a collaborative file with each student in your class (“Each student can edit their own file”), Schoolwork saves one collaborative file in your iCloud Drive.
 The collaborative file is not saved in any student iCloud Drives.

-When editing a shared non-iWork file (“Students collaborate together on the same file”), confirm that all your changes are saved. iCloud Drive might overwrite changes if another teacher or student edits the file while you are editing the same file.
+When editing a shared non-iWork file (“Students collaborate together on the same file”), confirm all your changes are saved. iCloud Drive might overwrite changes if another teacher or student edits the file while you’re editing the same file.

 Note: You can share a file with up to 99 students.
 All students can open the file for editing at the same time.

-Schoolwork does not automatically delete files from iCloud Drive when you delete an assignment.
+Schoolwork doesn’t automatically delete files from iCloud Drive when you delete an assignment.
 Instead, Schoolwork allows you to decide when you want to remove your files.
-Be aware that when you remove a file in iCloud Drive, Schoolwork cannot access or recover the file.
+Be aware that when you remove a file in iCloud Drive, Schoolwork can’t access or recover the file.

-If you remove an iCloud Drive file you have shared with students, your students and any co-teachers contributing to the assignment can no longer access the file.
+If you remove an iCloud Drive file you shared with students, your students, and any co-teachers contributing to the assignment, can’t access the file.
 To create a new shared file, do one of the following:

-Edit the existing assignment, remove the previous file activity, then add the original file as a new activity so students and co-teachers can access the file again.
+Edit the existing assignment, remove the previous file activity, then add the original file as a new activity so students and teachers can access the file again.

-Create a new assignment, then add the original file so students and co-teachers can access the file again.
+Create a new assignment, then add the original file so students and teachers can access the file again.

 When students submit work in Schoolwork, Schoolwork automatically adds all co-teachers as share participants on the file.

-Although Schoolwork does not automatically delete files from iCloud Drive when you delete an assignment, Schoolwork does delete the files when you delete a class archive.
+Although Schoolwork doesn’t automatically delete files from iCloud Drive when you delete an assignment, Schoolwork does delete the files when you delete a class archive.